The Fear of Fearing?

 Professional Help for Phobophobia

-Cognitive behavior therapy (CBT) and exposure therapy are two of the most well-known treatments for treating phobia.
+Cognitive behavioral therapy (CBT) and exposure therapy are two of the most well-known treatments for treating phobia.
 With CBT, you learn how to change your thought patterns, thus helping to manage your symptoms.

 Exposure therapy can also help with learning to face your fear with radial exposure to it.